 The Night Arrow uses a smart imaging tube system with automatic brightness control, high contrast red and green sights and a one-knob IR controller.
 It’s between Gen 2 and 3, with a powerful 4X lens set for added distance.
 We’re recommending it as a good mid-range choice, with both price and power landing between the Vampire and Nemesis.

-The 4X fixed lens set will reach out to 300+ yards.
+The 2X fixed lens set will reach out to 200+ yards, nearly as far as the Firefield, and with much greater clarity.
 That’s enough for most night hunters’ needs, and will serve you well for hog hunting as well as varmint patrols around your property.
 The wide objective gives you a nice, wide field of vision, which helps add background contrast in the dark.

 The Night Arrow’s imaging unit has an automatic brightness control feature.
 That’s handy for your eyes, since you won’t have to constantly adjust brightness by hand to keep from being oversaturated on snow or sandy surfaces.